TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/StoringChanges/Index.rst

 Changing the TCA "on the fly"
 """""""""""""""""""""""""""""

-It is also possible to perform some special manipulations on the :code:`$TCA` right before it is stored into cache, thanks to the :code:`tcaIsBeingBuilt` signal.
+It is also possible to perform some special manipulations on :code:`$GLOBALS['TCA']` right before it is stored into cache, thanks to the :code:`tcaIsBeingBuilt` signal.
 This signal was introduced in TYPO3 CMS 6.2.1.